kimberleyworld/WildingMindsCards/README.md

 By Kimberley Dobney: written in P5.js, HTML and CSS.

-This is a card selection tool developed for Hope Mayhew of [WildingMinds](https://www.wildingminds.co.uk/) to faciliate online workshops.
-The images have been chosen based on key themes in Mayhews paper and the songs are influenced by Mayhews' carfully currated spotify playlists.
+This is a card selection tool developed for Hope Mayhew of [WildingMinds](https://www.wildingminds.co.uk/) to facilitate online workshops.
+The images have been chosen based on key themes in Mayhew's paper and the songs are influenced by Mayhews' carefully curated Spotify playlists.
+Listen to the songs in the cards [here](https://open.spotify.com/playlist/0PNIRyC40DnUfHLUIiSgqO?si=a150f7e981c54c03).
 ## How To Use:
-- Open site in your browser and share your screen.
+- Open the site in your browser and share your screen.
-- To suffle cards press shuffle.
+- To shuffle cards press shuffle.
 - When the client says stop press the button again to stop shuffling.
-- Ask the client which card they would like to select and click on chosen card.
+- Ask the client which card they would like to select and click on the chosen card.
-- Discuss the content and reflect on parts that resinate
+- Discuss the content and reflect on parts that resonate
 - Press the X in the corner of the card to exit
 - ✨Magic ✨